-Many companies avoid 360-degree employee evaluation because of its complexity.
-There’s a lot of misunderstanding about 360-degree feedback, which is unfortunate, because it “can” be a powerful tool for people to improve their performance, particularly at the higher levels in an organization.
-Following are 4 practical ways your business can benefit from 360-degree feedback:
+Many companies avoid conducting a 360-degree employee evaluation because of its complexity.
+There’s a lot of misunderstanding about 360-degree feedback, which is unfortunate, because it can be a powerful tool for people to improve their performance, particularly at the higher levels in an organization.
+Let’s get a quick check-in on understanding, then review 4 practical ways your business can benefit from 360-degree feedback.

 Adopting the 360-degree feedback practice allows employees in the company to comment on each other’s work.
 This opens an environment rich in communication and allows problems to be addressed and resolved.
 Companies and organizations that communicate effectively are many times more likely to retain the best employees.

 Receiving feedback from peers, supervisors and oneself proves to be more beneficial compared to receiving feedback from one individual.
 Employees receive feedback more frequently, and peer feedback (and feedback from direct reports) is just as beneficial as feedback received from superiors.

 Team members that give each other feedback create a sense of accountability, and team communication is important, with 33% of employees saying a lack of open, honest communication has the most negative impact on employee morale.